dev-bootcamp-2019/final-project-SuperSuperSingh/avoiding_common_attacks.md

 Balance states are changed *prior* to the movement of funds.
 The store owner can choose the amount to withdraw, but is prevented from withdrawing more than exists in his/her balance.
 In addition, store balances are stored as independent variables of the contract balance, limiting the potential for losses.

+Modifiers are used to prevent access to functionality not belonging to the owner of the funds, by means of a mapping structure between shops and shop owners.

 ## 2. Integer overflow/underflow